BeNeuroLab/beneuro_experimental_data_organization/README.md

 $ poetry run pre-commit install
 ```
 Now, every time you commit, the tool `ruff` will automatically check your code, fix it
 when possible, and reformat it.
+If `ruff` has to fix your code it will consider the
+commit a Fail but it will fix it automatically so no need to worry.

 # CLI usage